 Mattresses with more features and robust design frequently carry a higher price tag, but this doesn’t mean that a costlier mattress is always better, which is welcome news to people shopping on a budget.
 A handful of factors can play into mattress pricing:

 For people who are worried about the cost of a new mattress, there are a few points to keep in mind.
 First, there are great values to be found throughout the mattress price range.

 Second, the prices we’ve listed above are MSRP, or in other words, the sticker price.
-It’s rare for customers to pay that price because promotions and discounts are abundant.
+It’s rare for customers to pay that price because regular sales, promotions, and discounts are abundant.
+For example, many brands run sales on holidays such as Labor Day, Memorial Day, Cyber Monday, and Black Friday.
 If you shop online, deals are typically offered right off-the-bat.

 Third, though it can be a big expenditure, getting a great mattress is worth it.
 An optimal mattress will not only pay off in terms of your health, but with better durability, you won’t have to spend on a mattress again for years.